 Students participate in the Pennsylvania Math League Contest in Grades 6-8 and the IHM Math League Contest in Grades 7-8.
 Special emphasis is put on applying Math skills to real world problems, thinking “outside the box” and projects that are Math related.
 Students in Grade 8 are taught the use of the graphing calculator and all grades use the computer for review/tests.

 Upon completion of the curriculum students go to high school a year in advance and thus are usually able to do college level Math in Junior or Senior years.

 Mrs. Hodlofski has 21 years experience in Catholic Education, and has taught at the primary, intermediate, and junior high levels.

 She is a graduate of Cabrini College where she obtained a BS in Education with a concentration in math.
 She began her teaching career at Nativity BVM in Media, PA where she ironically focused on language arts and writing, and her post graduate education focused on children’s literature.

 When Mrs. Hodlofski stepped away from teaching to raise her children, her course work refocused on elementary and middle school mathematics.
 Her studies included mathematics coaching and leadership.
 While spending time at home with her children, Mrs. Hodlofski began privately tutoring students in math and standardized testing; including high school placement exams.

 Mrs. Hodlofski lives in West Chester with her husband and three children.
-Her daughter, Ashley, is a senior at Bishop Shanahan High School.
-Her son, Jake, is a sophomore at Malvern Prep, and her youngest, Luke is a third grader at Saints Peter and Paul.
+Her daughter, Ashley, is a 2016 graduate of Bishop Shanahan High School and is currently a junior at Widener University where she is pursuing a degree in the medical field.
+Her son, Jake is a 2018 graduate of Malvern Prep and is pursuing a business finance degree at the University of Scranton and her son, Luke is a sixth grader at their parish school, Saints Peter and Paul.